 Make sure the ip range/cidr matches your networks range

-Find: #dns_v4_first off remove # and change off to on.
+Find: #dns_v4_first off remove the # symbol and change off to on.

 Cache_mem 256 MB